If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 For example, a consistent drop in conversions or calls made month-to-month is definitely a cause for alarm, while an uptick in sales or conversions shows you that you’re doing something right—accurate reporting will help you work out what and how to keep doing it.

-This is also a key sales report template to share beyond your team to provide a general overview of how your sales department is doing in the context of your company.
+This is also a key status report template to share beyond your team to provide a general overview of how your sales department is doing in the context of your company.

 4. Individual (or team) progress report